patrick-o-code/ERP_Based_Integrated_Student_Management_System/INSTALL.md

 The following instructions are for **MySQL**:

-1. Login to MySQL as the root user:
+1. Log into MySQL as the root user:
 ```bash
 server$ sudo mysql
 ```